 Quarantined: Graphic Novel – Michael Moreci & Monty Borror

 Although I am, strangely, not a huge fan of comics and graphic novels, I think that some of our readers are.
 If that’s your case or you simply want to try out a new take on the genre, read Quarantined: a graphic novel written by Michael Moreci and illustrated by Monty Borror, telling a nice story.
 Make sure that you look inside the book before purchasing to make sure that the illustrations fit your style.
 And now here’s the plot:

 In a small town in Michigan’s Upper Peninsula, a virus turns nearly every resident into a vicious killing machine.
 A group of uninfected is trapped within the town, abandoned with dwindling resources.
 These survivors must fight against the infected, as well as the paranoia growing between them.
 Sparked by a mysterious stranger, the survivors dig into the town’s secrets as they hatch their escape—yet none of them are prepared for what they discover.

-These would be my suggestions for August, and the best books released in July 2016.
-I hope you will enjoy them all and don’t forget to share with us any title that was launched in July and it’s worth reading.
-Zombies are a must!
+Of course, these are just my suggestions.
+I hope you will enjoy them all and don’t forget to share with us any title that you love!

 Make sure to check out all of my other awesome book recommendations here – there are some really great reads you’ll love here: